Cost of the Olympic Games: General infrastructure

 The costs of general infrastructure consist of preparing the necessary infrastructure to accommodate the influx of tourists and athletes in the host city.
 The International Olympic Committee requires a minimum of 40,000 hotel rooms available for visiting spectators and an Olympic Village that is able to house 15,000 athletes, referees, and officials.

 Internal and external transportation facilities that can transport spectators into and out of the host city and from venue to venue are also required by the Committee.
 These requirements are often met through renovations to already-built facilities or construction of entirely new facilities.
 These facilities include train/subway lines, roads, and airports.

 Sports infrastructure

 The host city is also required by the Olympic Committee to invest in sport-specific infrastructure that meets their requirements.
-Facilities must reach the specific seating and safety protocols which often require refurbishments, particularly less-used facilities such as natatoriums and velodromes.
+Facilities must have specified minimum sizes and reach the specific seating and safety protocols which often require refurbishments or new construction, particularly less-used facilities such as natatoriums, velodromes and sliding tracks.

+Host city selection

+The Winter Games require high mountains, especially for the alpine events.
+Traditionally, there were requirements of fairly short distance between the host city and the alpine slopes, which often has made smaller cities to be chosen as winter host cities, such as Lake Placid, Lillehammer and Sochi.
+After the 2012 when no democratic country bid for the Winter Games due to the high cost, a larger distance was accepted, allowing existing slopes to be used together with a large host city with more existing infrastructure, for example Milan at a distance of 410 km by road to Cortina.